 The tomb is hailed as the most beautiful of all Nguyen emperor tombs for its poetic sceneries.
-The construction is harmonized in balance with the surrounding nature, enhance the beauties of each other.
-Especially, the walking road here is paved by Bat Trang bricks which are considered as the best type of bricks in the country.
+The construction is harmonized in balance with the surrounding nature, enhancing the beauty of each other.
+Especially, the walking road here is paved with Bat Trang bricks which are considered the best type of bricks in the country.

-Built in 1899, Dong Ba is one of the oldest markets in Hue, also serves as a trading centre, historical landmark and now tourist site of the city.
-There’re thousands of booths selling all kinds of things from clothes, housewares to foodstuff.
-Dong Ba Market’s food court offers a bustling food scene featuring all the best dishes of Hue like ‘banh beo’, Phu Hoa fried spring rolls, Banh Canh Nam Pho and the ones that Anthony Bourdain tried – Com Hen and Bun Bo Hue.
+Built-in 1899, Dong Ba is one of the oldest markets in Hue, also serves as a trading center, and a historical landmark and is now a tourist site in the city.
+There’re thousands of booths selling all kinds of things from clothes, and housewares to foodstuff.
+Dong Ba Market’s food court offers a bustling food scene featuring all the best dishes of Hue like ‘banh beo’, Phu Hoa fried spring rolls, Banh Canh Nam Pho, and the ones that Anthony Bourdain tried – Com Hen and Bun Bo Hue.

-One thing you will love Dong Ba market for sure: the place is not as noisy, busy and boisterous as many other markets in Vietnam.
-It’s also the one special of Hue people – calm, lovely and slow-paced.
+One thing you will love about Dong Ba market for sure: the place is not as noisy, busy, and boisterous as many other markets in Vietnam.
+It’s also the one special of Hue people – calm, lovely, and slow-paced.

 All in all, Dong Market is a great place to shop, eat and enjoy the personality of Hue people.

-For this special kind of dinner, you’ll get dressed as Vietnamese royalty, eat what kings and queens ate while enjoying the traditional royal music played only for royal family.
+For this special kind of dinner, you’ll get dressed as Vietnamese royalty, and eat what kings and queens ate while enjoying the traditional royal music played only for the royal family.
 The royal dishes are a real feast not only for your stomach but also for your eyes.
-Each dish is decorated lavishly with bird-shaped fruits and all kinds of rare and precious food which were served for the king family in the past.
+Each dish is decorated lavishly with bird-shaped fruits and all kinds of rare and precious food which were served to the king’s family in the past.